KnowTheCode/UpDevTools/README.md

 # UpDevTools

-UpDevTools - An integrated suite of developer tools for your development environment including Kint, Whoops, Mockery, PHPUnit, Carbon, and Monolog.
+UpDevTools - An integrated suite of developer tools for your development environment including Kint and Whoops.

 As a WordPress developer, you need development tools that put information in your hands.
 We need one handy-dandy plugin that has all of our goodies to do our thang.
 UpDevTools seeks to solve that problem.